 Career opportunities

-Expert in philosophical topics - Traditional and multimedia publishing - Assistance in the management of work tasks in which skills deriving from knowledge of communication, cognitive sciences, linguistics, information technology, education and psychology are useful. - Medium responsibility tasks in public administration and in public and private bodies (publishing houses, newspapers, cultural centres, study centres, foundations) and in public and private companies in areas such as public relations, communication, tourism, advertising, staff training, marketing, cultural promotion and various professional areas of training.
+Expert in philosophical issues. - Traditional and multimedia publishing - Providing assistance in managing job tasks where reliance on skills in communication, cognitive science, linguistics, computer science, education and psychology proves useful.
+Medium-level tasks in public administration and public and private organisations, such as publishing houses, newspapers, cultural centres, study centres, foundations, libraries and museums, as well as state-owned and private companies in areas such as public relations, communication, tourism, advertising, staff training, statistical and market surveys, marketing, cultural promotion and various professional areas pertaining to training, outplacement and social integration.

 Admission requirements